noahcampbell/rfc6902/README.md

 ### Licensing

-Please the file called LICENSE
+Apache License.
+Please see the file called LICENSE for complete license.

 ### Contacts